sujalk777/Search_engine/README.md

-# COL106 Search Engine
+# Search Engine

 ![License](https://img.shields.io/badge/License-MIT-blue)
-A lightweight search engine implementation for the COL106 (Data Structures and Algorithms) course.
+A lightweight search engine implementation.
 This project demonstrates the core functionalities of a search engine, including **indexing**, **query processing**, and **ranking** of documents based on relevance.
 Built using C++, the search engine utilizes advanced data structures like hash maps, tries, and heaps to efficiently handle large datasets.

 ---